 Soccer-MLS players ratify labour deal, finalise plan to resume season

-June 3 (Reuters) - The MLS Players Association has ratified a new collective bargaining agreement in a vote that also finalized a plan to resume the 2020 season amid the COVID-19 pandemic, it said on Wednesday.
+June 3 (Reuters) - Major League Soccer (MLS) avoided a lockout after its players ratified a new labor agreement that paves the way for the milestone 25th season to resume in 2020 amid the COVID-19 pandemic, the two sides said on Wednesday.

-The MLSPA, which did not provide details of the return-to-play plan, said the new labour deal will run through the 2025 Major League Soccer season.
+The deal, which ensures labour peace until at least the end of the 2025 MLS season, includes a restart plan that begins with a tournament at Orlando's Walt Disney World and will see players take a 5% pay cut for the rest of the 2020 season.

+MLS Commissioner Don Garber, speaking on a video call with media, did not disclose specifics of the tournament since the details have not yet been finalised.

 "We hope our return to the field will allow fans a momentary release and a semblance of normalcy," the MLSPA said in a statement.